 |Venue||Angatja Outstation, South Australia|

-HAUNTED ROADSHOW was a company devised improvisational piece developed during the research residency for The Haunted in Central Australia sometimes referred to in company archives as THE WHITE MOTHER SHOW.
+WHITE MOTHER was a company devised improvisational piece developed during the research residency for The Haunted in Central Australia.

 It was created for Handspan's performance ‘turn’ at an Inma held at Angatja Outstation, South Australia, for primary school children at the outstation and at Docker River, on the West Australian border.